TIMELINE-Who is Julian Assange? | Law-Order

 ALSO READ

-Several European countries ban travel from UK after emergence of new strain of Covid-19
+Sweden extending ban on flights from UK over fears of new COVID strain

+Sweden extending ban on flights from UK until new year - Aftonbladet daily